ahoymarcus/nextjs-myjs-tech-blog/articles/reactjs/high-order-components-29-01-2022.md

 ---
 title: 'High Order Components'
 date: '2022-01-29'
+description: 'According to the site from Reactjs.org, a high order component, or HOC, is a pattern used for reuse components logics across many ordinaire components.'
 ---
 # High Order Components

-According to the site from Reactjs.org, a high order component, or HOC, is a pattern used for reuse components logics across many ordinaire components.
+According to the site Reactjs.org, a high order component, or HOC, is a pattern used for reuse components logics across many ordinaire components.

 In concrete terms, they are a kind of component that receives other component as parameter, then applies the reusable logic to it and return the 'enhanced' component at the end.